Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - No web annotation dependencies in Service tests

-Arguments Against
+Against

-- Over-engineering for simple CRUD operations
+- Over-engineering for simple CRUD

-- Additional conversion code increases boilerplate
+- Conversion code adds boilerplate

 - Unnecessary complexity for small projects like assignments

-Practical Tips
+Practical tip

-- Small projects/assignments: Passing Request DTOs directly is fine.
-Just be consistent with one approach
+- Small projects / assignments: Passing Request DTOs directly is fine — just be consistent with one approach.

-Recommendation for Assignments
+Recommendation for assignments

 Request DTO & Command (Kotlin)

-// Request DTO - Used for validation in the Controller
+// Request DTO - used for validation in the Controller

 data class RegisterProductRequest(